 Facts are things that we can prove.
 Consider, for example, the following statement: “Franklin Roosevelt was President of the U.S. from 1933 to 1945.”
-Now, this is actually a historic fact so we can prove it to be true.
+Now, this actually a historical fact, so we can prove it to be true.

-The statement “Franklin Roosevelt was the most successful American President”, however, is merely an opinion.
+The statement “Franklin Roosevelt was the most successful American President.” is merely an opinion.

 Keep in mind that opinions are not the opposites of facts.
-Facts are either true or we can prove they’re true, or they are false and we can disprove them.
+Facts are true, or we can prove they’re true, or they are false, and we can disprove them.
 The simple fact that you don’t know if a statement is false or true doesn’t make the statement an opinion.

-The White House construction started in 1792 and completion took 8 long years before President Adams could move in.
+The White House construction started in 1792 and completion took eight long years before President Adams could move in.